The diameter of weighted random graphs: Introduction and main results

-In Section~\ref{sec:Sko} we show that our results still apply for random graphs $G(n,p)$ and $G(n,m)$ by conditioning on the degree sequence.
 When $\dmin=1$, the longest shortest path in a random graph will be between a pair of vertices $a$ and $b$ of degree one.
-Furthermore, this path consists of a path from $a$ to the $2$-core, a path through the $2$-core, and a path from the $2$-core to $b$.
-For this, we need to provide some preliminary results on the structure of the 2-core, this is done in Appendix \ref{sec:fpp-2core}.
+Furthermore, this path consists of a path from $a$ to the $2$-core, a path through the $2$-core and a path from the $2$-core to $b$.
+For this, we need to provide some preliminary results on the structure of the 2-core; this is done in Appendix \ref{sec:fpp-2core}.
+In Appendix \ref{sec:Sko}, we show that our results still apply for random graphs $G(n,p)$ and $G(n,m)$ by conditioning on the degree sequence.